mekomsolutions/openmrs-module-initializer/readme/pit.md

 A true/false whether every patient MUST have this type.

 ###### Header `Format`
 A regular expression defining what the identifier text should contain.
+Note that backslashes must be backslash-escaped.

 ###### Header `Format description`
 Textual explanation of the "Format" regular expression.